senx/warp10-jupyter/README.md

 # warp10-jupyter #

-Jupyter extension that consists in the cell magic `%%warpscript` that executes WarpScript code from Python.
+Can be loaded as a Jupyter extension `%load_ext warpscript`, which provides the cell magic `%%warpscript` that executes WarpScript code.

+Can be imported as `import warpscript`, which provides `newStack()` and `newLocalStack()` that create a WarpScript execution environment (a stack).

 ### Requirements ###